 Throughout the show, you also get to see Spencer Strasmore deal with his own physical and mental health problems (something the Rock has had to deal with himself).
 This helps to show that even hugely well-toned men can also suffer from mental health problems, which, on its own, is an important message to send to men.

-They’ve also tackled the Post-Concussion Syndrome(Ricky Jerrett, played by John David Washington), and let’s not forget the reason for this post, the suicide of Dwayne ‘The Rock’ Johnson’s character (Spencer Strasmore) older brother, William.
+They’ve also tackled the Post-Concussion Syndrome (Ricky Jerrett, played by John David Washington), and let’s not forget the reason for this post, the suicide of Dwayne ‘The Rock’ Johnson’s character (Spencer Strasmore) older brother, William.
 William was a one-time USC quarterback, who, due to issues with the NCAA, ended up taking his life.

 Another taboo male topic was broached in Ballers in season 3, the topic of fertility.
 Spenser realises he’s never had a pregnancy scare, and after dealing with a lot of reluctance, he eventually has his fertility tested.
 The results of which you’ll have to watch the show to find out.

 For a show like this, which is largely targeted at a male audience, to tackle such issues will hopefully encourage men to seek help with their health.
-This is important, because men are more likely than women to commit suicide.
+This is important because men are more likely than women to commit suicide.

 Ballers Suicide Storyline

 Throughout the show you get the occasional tit-bit about Spencer’s brother’s suicide, and what led to it happening.
-But it’s not until season 4 where it starts to become a more significant part of the story.
+But it’s not until season 4 that it starts to become a more significant part of the story.
 This is when you become fully aware of the background of Spencer’s brother’s tragic suicide, and when you start to see Spencer’s motivations.

 At the start of season 4 (episode 1), Spencer takes his friend and partner to the bridge where his older brother, William, sadly took his life.
 The death of his brother was part of Spencer’s reluctance to return to the West Coast, so it was a significant moment for Spencer.